Request Free, One-on-one Academic Assessment

 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Robinson students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Robinson students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Robinson District Curriculum Used in Our In-Home Tutoring Programs

 The Illinois Standards is used as the curriculum for all schools in Serena Community Unit School District.
 The district strives to maintain a safe, productive academic atmosphere in which all students are given opportunities to succeed, regardless of learning style.
 Supports and enhancement services are available for all students.
 Students are held to a high standard and expected to “step up” and become engaged in their own learning while being supported well enough to ensure that they can and will succeed.
 In this way, they are more likely to achieve success later in life as engaged, active citizens.